Web scraping configuration

 property.

 When you use the Apply to all pages option, Coveo automatically adds an all-inclusive rule behind the scenes for you.
-As a result, the associated web scraping configuration is applied to all pages of the source (or all remaining pages if a higher-priority web scraping configuration exists).
+As a result, the associated web scraping configuration is applied to all pages of the source (or all remaining pages in single-match mode).

-When you use the Apply to pages if they match at least one rule, you must then add one or multiple rules to specify the pages of the source you want to target (or the pages within the remaining pages if a higher priority web scraping configuration exists).
+When you use the Apply to pages if they match at least one rule, you must then add one or multiple rules to specify the pages of the source you want to target (or the pages within the remaining pages in single-match mode).

 You can use any of the five available types of rules: